saml-idp/saml_idp/README.md

   # config.attribute_service_location = "#{base}/saml/attributes"
   # config.single_service_post_location = "#{base}/saml/auth"
   # config.session_expiry = 86400                                 # Default: 0 which means never
+  # config.signed_assertion = false                               # Default: true which means signed assertions on the SAML Response
+  # config.compress = true                                        # Default: false which means the SAML Response is not being compressed
   # config.logger = ::Logger.new($stdout)                         # Default: if in Rails context - Rails.logger, else ->(msg) { puts msg }.
 Works with either a Ruby Logger or a lambda

   # Principal (e.g. User) is passed in when you `encode_response`